chrislo27/RhythmHeavenRemixEditor/docs/README.md

 or **`DOWN`**.
 This is useful if you don't have access to a mouse, like on a laptop.

-All tracker-type tools share these controls:
+All tracker-like tools share these controls:

 **`SCROLL`** - Change value<br/>
 Hold **`CONTROL`** - Change value by 5x

-The **tempo change** tool is exactly the same as in RHRE2.
+The **tempo change** tool has changed slightly from RHRE2.
 You can change the tempo mid-remix.
 You can hold **`SHIFT`** to change it in increments of 0.1 BPM.
 Holding **`CONTROL`** while holding `SHIFT` will change it in increments of 0.5 BPM.
+Starting in v3.6.0, clicking and dragging the ends will allow you to have gradual speed ups or slow downs.

 The **music volume** tool is new in RHRE3.
 You can change the music volume mid-remix as a percentage from 0-200%.
+Starting in v3.6.0, clicking and dragging the ends will allow you to make smooth transitions for a perfect fade-out.

 The **time signature** tool is new in RHRE3.
 You can change the time signature mid-remix as a value over 4 (that is, everything is in X/4 time).
 If you are fluent with music theory, you will use this tool to your advantage to create measures so your patterns sound correct.
+You can only place this on whole beats.

 # Tapalong
 The tapalong menu is recurring from RHRE2, this time it is inline with the